Revenge (TV series)

-The series ended after four seasons on ABC, with the final episode airing on May 10, 2015.
-The series finale was watched by 4.80 million viewers.
+The series concluded on May 10, 2015.
 On August 4, 2015, ABC announced the possibility of a spin-off series.
 On November 6, 2019, it was announced that a sequel series with the same title was in the works at ABC, yet no sequel series was ultimately picked up.

 Overview

-A young woman poses as a new resident returns to the affluent beachside town, the Hamptons, in order to seek revenge at the families that wronged her 20 years earlier, but in the midst of her plan, she uncovers secrets, lies, and affairs, and finds herself in multiple dangerous situations that could tear the beachside town apart.
+A young woman poses as a new resident and returns to an affluent beachside town, the Hamptons, in order to seek revenge on the families that wronged her 20 years earlier.
+In the midst of her plan, she uncovers secrets, lies, and affairs, and finds herself in multiple dangerous situations that could tear the beachside town apart.